Hager Group: History

 In 1955, Hager oHG, elektrotechnische Fabrik was founded by brothers Oswald and Hermann Hager, together with their father Peter Hager in Ensheim in the Saarland region of Germany.
 Since 1945, Saarland had been under the economic control of France and had no access to the German market.
 However, Hager wanted to gain a foothold in both markets.
 In 1959, the Hager brothers founded their first foreign subsidiary, Hager Electro S. A., in Obernai, Alsace, in north-eastern France.

-In 1966, Hager began systematical training of its electricians, whose expertise has created a culture of customer loyalty, something that continues to this day.
 Hager's modular rotary fuse carrier was patented in Germany in 1968 and in France in 1970.
 At the same time, the first mass-produced distribution board, the Hager-Rapid-System, was launched on the French market.
 In 1973, Hager achieved sales of 43 million Deutsche Marks in Germany and in 1974 the company reached a turnover of 22 million francs in France.

 In 1976, Hager launched the mini Gamma enclosure, in 1982 the company started producing the first Residual-current circuit breakers (RCCB) in Germany.
 A new production facility with a high-bay warehouse was opened in Blieskastel.

 Hager Group began to market itself as a complete service provider for electrical installations in buildings in the 1980s, setting up sales companies in Europe (Switzerland and Great Britain).
 In the mid-1990s, Hager set up distribution channels in the United Arab Emirates (Dubai), Singapore, Malaysia, Hong Kong, China, Australia and New Zealand.

 In 2007, Hager Group became a European Company: Hager SE.

-In 2018, Hager Group was the world market leader in electrical installation systems.

 In August 2019, the group was ranked number 128 in the top 500 family-owned businesses in Germany according to the magazine Die Deutsche Wirtschaft.